 A subtenant’s security therefore very much depends on their situation, as eviction procedures follow those detailed above for all three types of tenancy.

 They should always check with their immediate landlord – the original tenant – that they have permission to sublet.
 If not, and the original landlord finds out, both the original tenant and the subtenant can be evicted by court order for breach of the tenancy agreement.
 The landlord will need to first evict their original tenant.
 The subtenant may then be able to negotiate an agreement with the landlord.

-If a landlord rents a property to a company, rather than a private individual, the tenancy cannot be an AST.
+A company let applies when a landlord rents a property to a company, rather than a private individual, as the tenancy cannot be an AST.
 Therefore, it is not governed by the same rules, such as deposit protection and eviction.
 A landlord can give a ‘notice to quit’ to end the tenancy without serving a Section 21 or Section 8 notice.

-Sometimes, employers provide temporary accommodation to workers in order that they can carry out their job.
+Sometimes, employers provide temporary accommodation to workers in order that they can carry out their job, this would be an employment-related tenancy.
 The provision of accommodation will usually form part of their contract of employment.